 Oops!
 Look, we’re not going to lie and say that your older dog potty training issues will disappear overnight - but, wouldn’t that be great?
 Accidents will happen.
 Yes, you will feel frustrated.
 No, you shouldn’t give up!

 Patience is vital in understanding how to potty train an older dog.
 After all, our dogs are always so patient with us, and it’s time we return the favor.
 If your dog makes a piddle where they shouldn’t, please don’t punish them.
 Despite popular belief, dogs don’t respond well to negative responses.
 Instead, go back to your routine and make sure to cement those cues.

-Well, there you have it!
+Well, there you have it, our top potty training tips for older dogs!
 Potty training an older dog doesn’t have to be as much of a headache as it may seem to be.
 As long as you keep calm and patient, you and your pooch should soon be saying farewell to any bathroom problems!